 The approach maps reads to the transcriptome, genome and provided spike-ins.
 Mapping to the genome in addition to the transcriptome removes noise.
 Multi-mapping reads are placed using an expectation-maximization approach.
 A comprehensive report includes the types of features in the data (mRNA, lncRNA, etc.) and the correlation of expressions with known spike-in concentrations.

-Quality Control (QC) steps allow setting thresholds for various criteria for consideration of cells in downstream analysis.
+Quality Control (QC) steps allow setting thresholds for various criteria for consideration of high-quality cells in downstream analysis.
 Some of the plots produced are shown below.

 Figure 3.
 Plots from the quality control report.

 Normalization of data affects all downstream analyses.
 The implementation is well suited for removing batch effects.

 Figure 4.
 Batch correction: Several clusters are observed for each of two samples.
 After batch correction, clusters contain a mixture of both samples.